 - Attorney fees

-Pre-paid fees are fees paid upfront to cover costs that will come up down the road.
-Some pre-paid fees that you can expect to see in your closing costs are:
+You pay prepaid fees upfront to cover costs that will come up later.
+Some prepaid fees you can expect to see in your closing costs include:

 How Can You Offset FHA Loan Closing Costs?

-While paying closing costs is traditionally the buyer’s responsibility, there are several other options to help make your closing costs more affordable.
+Closing costs are traditionally the buyer’s responsibility.
+Fortunately, buyers can take advantage of several optionsto help make closing costs more affordable.

 Use Gift Funds

-The FHA allows certain eligible donors to contribute money toward your closing costs and down payment.
+The FHA allows borrowers to receive money for closing costs and their down payment from eligible donors.
 Eligible donors can include:

 - A close friend